MERIT: Making Education Relevant and Interactive through Technology

-The Krause Center for Innovation at Foothill College is honored to open up a few spaces in the MERIT program to teachers outside the United States.
-For more than 13 years, the MERIT program has helped teachers in northern California learn to make technology a dynamic and effective part of their teaching, and the Krause Center welcomes the opportunity to teach and learn from instructors around the world who are interested in the power and potential of educational technology.
+The Krause Center for Innovation at Foothill College reserves a few spaces in the MERIT program to teachers outside the United States.
+Since 2000, the MERIT program has helped teachers in northern California learn to make technology a dynamic and effective part of their teaching, and the Krause Center welcomes the opportunity to teach and learn from instructors around the world who are interested in the power and potential of educational technology.
 You can read and hear more about the MERIT Program on the home page and Frequently Asked Questions page of this site.

 The MERIT Program has a history of international participants joining together with the 45 California teachers to form a global teacher professional development community.
-In 2010, we welcomed one teacher from El Salvador and two teachers from Italy.
-We have had two Italian teachers each year since!
-In 2011, the MERIT cohort included another teacher from the same school in El Salvador and an education professor from Ireland.
-The 2012 group included an American teacher from Korea and in 2013 we welcomed three teachers from Brazil.
+In 2010, we welcomed our first international teachers; one from El Salvador and two from Italy.
+We have since had four more Italian teachers, another Salvadorean, an education professor from Ireland, four teachers from Brazil, and five from Mumbai, India.
 These international teachers have collaborated with other members of the cohort to implement projects designed to help students become better engaged in their learning and better aware of the perspectives and talents of their peers around the world.

 Why participate in MERIT?

 Situated in the heart of Silicon Valley, the Krause Center for Innovation has a strong history of helping teachers design more engaging experiences for their students.
 International participants not only have the chance to learn about cutting edge hardware and freely available software, but will also work with teachers in the Silicon Valley and elsewhere on collaborative projects.
 It is our hope that students in our communities and yours will work together to build friendship and understanding.